scriptituk/xfade-easing/README.md

     4. CSS easings are supported in the custom ffmpeg build but not as custom expressions
     4. certain xfade transitions are not implemented as custom expressions because they perform aggregation (distance, hblur)
-    5. many GL Transitions are also ported, some of which take customisation parameters to override defaults append parameters in parenthesis (see -X above)
+    5. many GLSL transitions are also ported, some of which take customisation parameters to override defaults append parameters in parenthesis (see -X above)
-    6. some GL Transitions are only available in the custom ffmpeg build
+    6. certain GLSL transitions are only available in the custom ffmpeg build
     7. many transitions do not lend themselves well to easing, others have easing built in easings that overshoot (back & elastic) may cause weird effects!
 ```